m1n64/image-resizing-shared-service/README.md

 ## ✨ Planned Features

 - Dockerized version of the binary on Docker Hub
+- Change SQLite in WAL mode to a faster embedded database (libSQL or similar)
 - Embedded file-layer abstraction (MinIO-like behavior without exposing FS)
 - Optional encryption or obfuscation for stored image files
 - Optional signed URLs with expiration